How to Apply Lawn Turf Fertiliser

 When to use fertiliser?

-In order to encourage growth, it is not necessary to apply nutrients in the form of fertilisers.
+In order to encourage growth, it is not always necessary to apply nutrients in the form of fertilisers.
 Over the years the general consensus seems to be that fertilisers are needed at every step of the way and that they will fix all problems.
 This is not the case.
 Grasses can survive rain or shine in the most inhospitable places on earth without fertilisers however they are needed in some instances when the following is required.

 - A visually appealing lawn that is fine and has consistency throughout.